coqui-ai/STT-examples/README.rst

-:frog:STT 0.9.x Examples
+🐸STT 0.9.x Examples
 ==========================

-These are various examples on how to use or integrate :frog:STT using our packages.
+These are various examples on how to use or integrate 🐸STT using our packages.

-It is a good way to just try out :frog:STT before learning how it works in detail, as well as a source of inspiration for ways you can integrate it into your application or solve common tasks like voice activity detection (VAD) or microphone streaming.
+It is a good way to just try out 🐸STT before learning how it works in detail, as well as a source of inspiration for ways you can integrate it into your application or solve common tasks like voice activity detection (VAD) or microphone streaming.

 Contributions are welcome!

-**Note:** These examples target :frog:STT **0.9.x** only.
+**Note:** These examples target 🐸STT **0.9.x** only.
 If you're using a different release, you need to go to the corresponding branch for the release:

 * `v0.9.x <https://github.com/coqui-ai/STT-examples/tree/r0.9>`_
 * `v0.8.x <https://github.com/coqui-ai/STT-examples/tree/r0.8>`_